Fringed by the Carpathian Mountains and adorned with colourful Baroque buildings, Brasov looks like something straight out of a fairy tale.

 5. Climb Mount Tampa

 Brasov sits at the foot of Mount Tampa.
-A Hollywood-style sign bearing the city’s name has been erected on the mountain for all to see.
+A Hollywood-style sign bearing the city’s name has been erected on the mountain, so you cannot miss it!

 This forest-covered mountain is also a nature reserve.
 You can walk up to the top of the hill or ride a cable car to enjoy some staggering views of the Old Town.